timwright614/Waveform_Analysis_for_Smarter_Playlists/README.md

 ## The Problem

-When it comes to automated playlist generation, streaming platforms have some notable flaws due to an apparent over-reliance on song meta-data such as genre, artist and label, in conjunction with cross-referencing user listening patterns and playlists (what songs are listened to together or appear in playlists together).
+When it comes to automated playlist generation, streaming platforms have some notable flaws due to an apparent over-reliance on song meta-data such as genre, artist and label, in conjunction with cross-referencing user listening patterns and playlists (analysing which songs are listened to together or appear in playlists together).
 The effect of this is that when a user requests a playlist based on a particular 'seed' song (as with spotify radio), if the songs is not well known, the cross referencing system has insufficient data to be effective.
 Further, even when the seed song does have good data, songs with low data won't appear in the generated playlist, even if they are a great match terms of sound and feel.
 This causes something of a feedback loop with lesser known music not appearing in automatic playlists and hence remaining lesser known.
 A separate issue arises when the seed song is an outlier for it's artist or genre.
 This generally leads to a generated playlist containing music typical of the artists or genre and not similar in sound to the seed.

 ## The Proposal